KatherineMichel/digital-commonplace/python-doc-examples.md

 Simple is Better than Complex
 * if two solutions work, but one is simple, choose the simple one

+## Python and Django Style

+### General Style Rules

+* Readability counts
+* Use four spaces per indentation level.
+* Keep your lines to 79 characters or fewer.
+* Use single blank lines to group parts of your program visually.

+### Comments

 Comment- One Line

 ```python